RelDenClu: A Relative Density based Biclustering Method for identifying non-linear feature relations: Stepwise Description of RelDenClu

 \subsection{Finding dense regions in two-dimensional space}

 In this section we will discuss in brief the procedure of finding dense regions.
 The data is normalized and dense regions are obtained using rolling window estimates or histogram-based estimates depending on the size of data.
 As mentioned earlier, a cell is called dense if its density is higher than the densities of the corresponding marginal cells.
 When the number of observations in the dataset is small, cell centered around each observation is considered.
 Overlapping cells are merged if the common region belonging to both the cells, has a density higher than the average density of marginal cells.
 For large datasets, a grid of disjoint cells is taken and neighbouring dense cells are merged to obtain larger dense regions.
+This step is already discussed elaborately in Section \ref{proposedHighDense} and the pseudo-code is given as Algorithm \ref{algodense}.